 - Preheat oven to 275 degrees.

 - Cream butter in a medium bowl.

-- Add the rest of the ingredients and mix with a large spoon.
+- Add the rest of the ingredients (except the powdered sugar) and mix with a large spoon.

 - Once the dough starts to form a ball, use your hands to continue mixing.
 The heat from your hands helps it all stick together.